Import os module import os # Example file path file_path = "https://sandbox.oxylabs.io/products/data.json" # Method 1: Using os.path.splitext extension = os.path.splitext(file_path)[1] print("Extension using os.path.splitext:", extension) # Output: .json # Method 2: Using split on dot and getting th

 For web URLs or paths that might contain parameters or fragments, preprocess the string to isolate the file name before extracting the extension to ensure accuracy.

-# Incorrectly formatted file path file_path = "C:\path\to\your\file.json" # Backslashes are not properly escaped extension = os.path.splitext(file_path)[1] print(extension) # May not work as expected # Correctly formatted file path file_path = r"C:\path\to\your\file.json" # Raw string to handle backslashes extension = os.path.splitext(file_path)[1] print(extension) # Outputs: .json # Handling files with multiple extensions incorrectly file_path = "archive.tar.gz" extension = os.path.splitext(file_path)[1] print(extension) # Outputs: .gz, misses .tar # Handling files with multiple extensions correctly from pathlib import Path file_path = "archive.tar.gz" path = Path(file_path) extensions = path.suffixes print(extensions) # Outputs: ['.tar', '.gz'] # Using os.path.splitext on a dotfile incorrectly file_path = ".bashrc" extension = os.path.splitext(file_path)[1] print(extension) # Outputs: '', which is not expected # Correct approach for files starting with a dot file_path = ".bashrc" extension = file_path.split('.')[-1] if file_path.count('.') > 1 else 'No extension' print(extension) # Outputs: 'No extension' # Extracting extension from a URL with parameters incorrectly url = "http://example.com/download/file.tar.gz?download=true" extension = os.path.splitext(url)[1] print(extension) # Outputs: '?download=true', which is incorrect # Correctly extracting extension from a URL from urllib.parse import urlparse url = "http://example.com/download/file.tar.gz?download=true" path = urlparse(url).path extension = os.path.splitext(path)[1] print(extension) # Outputs: .gz
+# Incorrectly formatted file path file_path = "C:\\path\\to\\your\\file.json" # Backslashes are escaped extension = os.path.splitext(file_path)[1] print(extension) # Works, but better to use raw strings # Correctly formatted file path file_path = r"C:\path\to\your\file.json" # Raw string to handle backslashes extension = os.path.splitext(file_path)[1] print(extension) # Outputs: .json # Handling files with multiple extensions incorrectly file_path = "archive.tar.gz" extension = os.path.splitext(file_path)[1] print(extension) # Outputs: .gz, misses .tar # Handling files with multiple extensions correctly from pathlib import Path file_path = "archive.tar.gz" path = Path(file_path) extensions = path.suffixes print(extensions) # Outputs: ['.tar', '.gz'] # Using os.path.splitext on a dotfile incorrectly file_path = ".bashrc" extension = os.path.splitext(file_path)[1] print(extension) # Outputs: '', which is not expected # Correct approach for files starting with a dot file_path = ".bashrc" extension = file_path.split('.')[-1] if file_path.startswith('.') else 'No extension' print(extension) # Outputs: 'bashrc' # Extracting extension from a URL with parameters incorrectly url = "http://example.com/download/file.tar.gz?download=true" extension = os.path.splitext(url)[1] print(extension) # Outputs: '', which is incorrect # Correctly extracting extension from a URL from urllib.parse import urlparse url = "http://example.com/download/file.tar.gz?download=true" path = urlparse(url).path extension = os.path.splitext(path)[1] print(extension) # Outputs: .gz

 Web scraper API